SpinResearch/RustySecrets/README.md

 Rusty Secrets is an implementation of a threshold [Shamir's secret sharing scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).

-#### ⚠️ This code is available for peer-review.
-Do not use in production apps yet.
-Shares format and algorithm likely to change ⚠️

 ## Design goals

-The main use for this library is to split a secret of an arbitrary length in n different shares and t-out-of-n shares are required to recover it.
+The main use for this library is to split a secret of an arbitrary length in *n* different shares and *t*-out-of-*n* shares are required to recover it.
 The dealer is assumed to be honest (and competent).
-We further assume that our adversary will only be able to compromise at most k-1 shares.
+We further assume that our adversary will only be able to compromise at most *t-1* shares.
 Shares are kept offline.

 A typical use case for this library would be splitting an encryption key to a TrueCrypt-like volume.

-## Choosing a scheme

-The Shamir's Secret Sharing scheme has been chosen for this implementation for the following reasons.

-### Information-theoretic security

-Shamir's secret sharing is known to have the perfect secrecy property.
-In the context of (K,N)-threshold schemes this means that if you have less than K shares available, you have absolutely no information about what the secret is except for its length (typical secrets would be an AES-256 key, all have the same length).

-Information-theoretic security gives us strong guarantees:

-- 1) That there are provably no faster attacks than brute force exhaustion of key space.
-- 2) An encryption protocol that has information-theoretic security does not depend for its effectiveness on unproven assumptions about computational hardness, and such an algorithm is not vulnerable to future developments in computer power such as quantum computing.
-Source: [Wikipedia]( https://en.wikipedia.org/wiki/Information-theoretic_security “Information Theoretic Security”)

-### Peer-review

-The Shamir secret sharing scheme has been around since 1979 and has been [well studied](https://scholar.google.ch/scholar?cites=12714240754634232446&as_sdt=2005&sciodt=0,5&hl=en).

 ## Implementation